Tuesday, 23 July 2024

 Tier1 means this is available as an opening scenario. #Anomalous refers to general unnatural phenomena; #Memetic indicates mind- or memory-altering effects.
 PLAYWRIGHT is my codeword for possible King in Yellow involvement, and STATIC PROTOCOL is what gets invoked on your ass if Delta Green suspects you of being infected with the madness of that notorious theatre play.

 Very basic Dwarven Forge build of the rooms in BESTOW; each has six exits (north-east-south-west and up-down) and connects to 6 of the 8 rooms in the hypercube.
-By flying in little props like skulls or weeds I could quickly reskin the room.
+By flying in little props I could quickly reskin the room.

-What this frankenstein mash-up of scenarios ends up doing is luring characters in with the pretext of burgling an art gallery, then dumping them into a hyperdimensional maze.
+This frankenstein mash-up of scenarios lures in characters with the pretext of burgling an art gallery, then dumps them into a hyperdimensional maze.
 The agents then find out this place is tainted with (and tainting them with!) a strange and infectious story where all the world is a stage.

 Alternate build for the BESTOW room.
 Visually more interesting than the previous one, but too medieval for my taste.